Rangers F.C. supporters: Record attendances

-Rangers fans have contributed to a number of records for massive attendances, most notably the highest home attendance for a British league fixture, 118,567 on 2 January 1939.
+Rangers fans have contributed to a number of records for massive attendances, most notably the highest home attendance for a domestic league fixture in the United Kingdom: 118,567 on 2 January 1939.
 Ibrox hosted numerous crowds of over 100,000 during the 1950s and 1960s, prior to reconstruction following the Ibrox disaster.
 Rangers supporters also hold records for the highest attendance at a friendly fixture, 104,679, set at Hampden Park in 1961 vs Eintracht Frankfurt, as well as the largest crowd to watch a non-Cup final fixture, 143,570 for a Scottish Cup semi-final vs. Hibernian in 1948.
 Rangers hold the world record for a fourth tier match with an attendance of 50,048 against Berwick Rangers during the 2012–13 season.

 List of Rangers supporters groups

 2008 UEFA Cup final

-In 2008, up to 200,000 Rangers supporters traveled to Manchester for the UEFA Cup Final, with some issues of disturbance and disorder.
+In 2008, up to 200,000 Rangers supporters traveled to Manchester for the UEFA Cup final, with some issues of disturbance and disorder.
 The match between Rangers and Zenit Saint Petersburg was preceded by scuffles between fans.

 However, serious disorder was allegedly sparked by the technical failure of a big screen erected in Piccadilly Gardens to transmit the match to thousands of Rangers fans who had traveled to the city without tickets.
 In addition to property damage, fifteen police officers were injured and ambulance crews attended 52 cases of assault.

 2021 George Square disorder

 After winning the 2020–21 Scottish Premiership title in March 2021, Rangers fans were criticised for gathering at Ibrox Stadium and at George Square in central Glasgow, despite public gatherings being prohibited due to the COVID-19 pandemic in Scotland.
 Instances of violence and disorder were observed, multiple police officers were assaulted, several memorial benches were destroyed during celebrations and one Rangers fan was filmed performing a sex act on himself.
 In all, police made 28 arrests and handed out fixed penalty notices for a variety of offences including assaulting police officers and sectarian-related breaches of the peace.
-Scotland's First fish Minister, Sturgeon described the scenes as "infuriating and disgraceful".
+Scotland's First Minister, Nicola Sturgeon described the scenes as "infuriating and disgraceful".

 Having received the Scottish Premiership trophy on 15 May 2021, thousands of Rangers fans gathered at Ibrox in the morning and walked the 3 miles to George Square to celebrate the team's title success, although this was still not permitted under pandemic regulations and authorities had requested the supporters to stay in their local area.
 During the alcohol-fuelled celebrations, a minority of supporters became 'unruly' leading to 'violent clashes' with each other, and then with the police after a decision was made to forcibly disperse the group at 9pm, during which several people were violently assaulted, property was vandalised and missiles and flares were thrown at officers.
 In all, police made 20 arrests on the day with more expected to follow on review of the incidents.
 Sturgeon condemned these fans for behaving in "a thuggish, sectarian and selfish manner" and for displays of "vile anti-Catholic prejudice".